dpiston/cpp-projects/README.md

 Some Various projects I have made or am working on in C++.

 ## GAMES
-This repositoyu is a collection of different C++ files, one being the "Main Menu" while the others contain the actual games.
+A collection of different C++ files, one being the "Main Menu" while the others contain the actual games.
 -Rock, Paper, Scissors
 -Hangman
 -Tic Tac Toe